telerik/maui-docs/installation/windows/vs-template-windows.md

 ## Using the Project Templates

-Telerik UI for .NET MAUI supports two app project templates.
+Telerik UI for .NET MAUI supports two project template apps.
 Both of them are installed as part of the [Telerik UI for .NET MSI installation]({%slug maui-getting-started %}).
 When you finish with the automatic installation, you're ready to utilize them.

 To start building your Telerik UI for .NET MAUI project with the project templates for VS on Windows: